Reopening Safety Plan 2020-2021

 - Cascadilla School will stager entry and exit times to allow for social distancing (see Operating Activity)

-- Faculty and staff will report to Cascadilla School one week prior to the start of classes to participate in orientation and training
+- Faculty and staff will report to Cascadilla School one week before classes start to participate in orientation and training

 PPE and Face Coverings